MatthewNice/MatthewNice.github.io/about/index.md

 # Biography

 I am a masters student in Cyber Physical Systems at Vanderbilt University researching transportation systems with [Professor Daniel Work](https://my.vanderbilt.edu/danwork/).
-I earned my B.S.E in Biomedical Engineering from Tulane University in New Orleans, where I graduated with honors from the Tulane Honors Program and was awarded the Senior Honors Scholar for highest scholarly achievement of my major.
+I earned my B.S.E. in Biomedical Engineering from Tulane University in New Orleans, where I graduated with honors from the Tulane Honors Program and was awarded the Senior Honors Scholar for highest scholarly achievement of my major.

 <a href="mailto:{{ site.owner.email | encode_email }}" title="Email me">Email me</a> to get in touch, or see additional contact information on my r&eacute;sum&eacute; and CV.